 • Camp Chair – Not a necessity, but you’ll probably get tired of sitting on logs.
 Can fold or not, as you won’t have to transport it far.

-• Dry Bag – To hold your gear when canoeing.
+• Dry Storage For Your Gear When Canoeing.
 There are lots of options here.
 The best long-term option is a rigid container, such as this 60 liter barrel from Recreational Barrel Works.
 Other options include: canvas pack with waterproof liner, commercial dry bags, army duffel-type bag with waterproof liner, pack basket with liner, or any sack lined with a garbage bag.
 What you need is a way to keep things dry on canoe trips.
 DON’T plan on putting a backpack in a trash bag; I’ve seen it 100 times and it NEVER works for more than a few hours.
-If you have any questions on this, don’t hesitate to call or email.
+Read this article on the topic for answers to questions.

 • Cook pot with a bail handle Will be used for cooking food and boiling water in the field, so don’t get one that’s too small (because it’s a pain to boil drinking water a thimble at a time).
 There are lots of options here.